Nearby Attractions

 • Step back into a by-gone era and go to the local Sky-Vu drive-in theater (one of our favorites).

-• Depending on the time of year, you can pick apples, cut down your own Christmas tree or take home a bushel of fresh fruits and veggies from Inn Serendipity.
+• Depending on the time of year, you can pick apples or take home a bushel of fresh fruits and veggies from Inn Serendipity.

 Or come without a plan...and explore our surrounding communities: